bqzs/CyberPunk/Hack-The-Box/soccer/Soccer.md

 ![](/Hack-The-Box/soccer/img/1.png)

-During directory scanning we found some endpoints where one is a login page to `tiny file mnager` and the second one is a upload page which is forbidden
+During directory scanning we found some endpoints where one is a login page to `tiny file manager` and the second one is a upload page which is forbidden
 ```shell
 200      GET      147l      526w     6917c http://soccer.htb/
 301      GET        7l       12w      178c http://soccer.htb/tiny => http://soccer.htb/tiny/